 Centura Health, St. Anthony North Health Campus, Integrated Care Team

 The Integrated Care Team uses an integrated model of patient care that combines mental and physical health in a family medicine clinic.
-Behavioral health provider interns meet patients when they come in for their medical visits.
+Behavioral health provider interns meet patients during their medical visits.
 They also provide clinical interventions to patients who are in mild to acute emotional distress and need complex social work interventions and case management.